Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 The adjustment typically lasts for a few weeks.
 During this time, it is common for the plant to lose some of its older leaves.

-There are several things you can do to ease the transition and to help your tropical plants acclimate faster to your home:
+There are several things you can do to ease the transition and to help your

 - Place in bright light sunlight for a few weeks before transitioning them fully indoors